WoolyBeard/misty-vale-project/Adventures/The Brimstone Below The Mire/21-brimstone-below-the-mire.md

 | 12 | **Temple Fumarole.** Steam erupts from the earth, briefly revealing ancient stone stairs descending beneath the swamp before they vanish once more into the fog. |

 > *The swamp is never quiet.
 Even on the calmest day it hisses, bubbles, breathes, and occasionally burns.*

+## Approaching the temple

+As the swamp gives way to a crumbling staircase, twenty feet of ancient stone climbs toward a forgotten temple.
+The air grows heavy with humid heat, sulphur, and the metallic stink of copper mingled with rot.
+Around you, the mire bubbles and spits, belching pockets of foul gas that drift lazily through the reeds.

+At the summit, a fifteen-foot titan lies slumped against the shattered temple gates.
+Rusted and motionless, it resembles an immense suit of armor, one gauntleted hand still wrapped around the haft of a colossal mace.
+It looks as though it died holding the gates shut...or trying to.

+The temple beyond is cracked and overgrown, its walls strangled by roots and vines.
+Sulphurous vapors hiss from its fractured stonework, while above the entrance a colossal melting skull leers down.
+Every so often, a swollen bubble of swamp gas escapes from its gaping mouth, bursting with a wet pop before dissolving into a veil of yellow smoke.
+The shattered doors lie cast aside, a silent testament that whatever the titan stood against was stronger.